 My instinct is that the version number of a document will always be the last part of the file name, but there are times where you may not want that to be the case.

-In the case of a logo, where I have a dark mode and a light mode, I usually have the dark and light mode version in the same source file.
+In the example of a logo file, where I have a dark and light mode, I usually have the dark and light mode version in the same source file.
 For example,

 logo-v06.afdesign is an Affinity Designer file that includes the artwork for the light and dark mode versions of the same art asset.
 My export options in the source file will add a